 We generally meet for 2 to 2.5 hours.

-Once a month everyone involved with Ecclesia Communities gatherings is invited to come together for a time of feasting and celebration as a broader family – we call this time our ALL GATHERING.
+Twice a month everyone involved with Ecclesia Communities gatherings is invited to come together for a time of feasting and celebration as a broader family – we call this time our ALL GATHERING.

 Other gatherings happen at various times including monthly, bi-weekly and weekly – such as: Group Leader Meetings, Women’s Bible Study, Men’s Group, Thursday Women’s Group and others.
 View our Community Calendar to see dates and times.